doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * By default the [Patch orchestration mode](https://docs.microsoft.com/en-us/azure/virtual-machines/automatic-vm-guest-patching#patch-orchestration-modes) is set to `AutomaticByPlatform`.
 * *admin_username* and *admin_password* are configured using the key vault secrets *adminuser* and *adminpassword*.
 * This resource has a dependency on *azurerm_automation_account.automation_account_01*.
-* This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [LabDomainConfig](./LabDomainConfig.ps1).
+* This resource is configured using a [provisioner](https://www.terraform.io/docs/language/resources/provisioners/syntax.html) that runs [aadsc-register-node.ps1](./aadsc-register-node.ps1) which registers the node with *azurerm_automation_account.automation_account_01* and applies the configuration [LabDomainConfig](./LabDomainConfig.ps1) which includes the following:
   * The `AD-Domain-Services` feature (which includes DNS) is installed.
   * A new *mysandbox.local* domain is configured
     * The domain admin credentials are configured using the *adminusername* and *adminpassword* key vault secrets.